 Should I Be Concerned?

 Parents shouldn’t be overly concerned about thumbsucking in very small children. your dentist will keep a close eye on your child’s teeth and jaw development.
-If the habit is excessive and frequent, your pediatric dentist may recommend intervention after the age of three.
+If the habit is excessive and frequent, your dentist may recommend intervention after the age of three.
 Children will often break their habit on their own, when they begin preschool.

 Children often suck their thumbs for comfort.
 Parents can try to comfort the child so that he or she does not feel the need to suck his/her thumb.
 When children are old enough, they may be able to understand the possible consequences of the sucking habit, if properly explained.

-Parents and the pediatric dentist must work together to encourage the child to stop the habit.
+Parents and the dentist must work together to encourage the child to stop the habit.
 If the thumbsucking persists, your dentist may prescribe a mouth appliance or medication, and can recommend other ways to manage the habit.